ReetamBG/Law-Verdict-Task/README.md

 ## What This Project Does

-Users can only be logged in on 3 devices at once.
+Users can only be logged in on 3 devices (limit set in .env) at once.
 When they try to log in on a 4th device, they must either:
 - Cancel the login
 - Force logout one of the existing sessions

-When a device is force logged out, it shows a message explaining what happened.

 The app has two pages:
 - Public landing page